lief-project/LIEF/doc/sphinx/formats/pe/modifications/resources.rst

   :scale: 50%

-LIEF allows to modify (or create) PE resources at different levels:
+LIEF allows you to modify (or create) PE resources at different levels:

 - Directly on the binary tree (|lief-pe-resource-node|)
 - Using the |lief-pe-resource-manager|.